xiuwenz2/SAPC2-website/index.md

 ## <a id="call"></a>Evaluation Metrics
 We evaluate system performance using transcripts normalized with a fully-formatted normalizer adapted from the HuggingFace ASR leaderboard.
 Two metrics are used to assess transcription accuracy:
-- **Character Error Rate** (CER): Primary metric, chosen for its sensitivity to pronunciation variations in dysarthric speech.
+- **Character Error Rate** (CER): Primary metric, chosen for its better correlation with human judgments and for its sensitivity to pronunciation variations in dysarthric speech.
 - **Word Error Rate** (WER): Secondary metric, reported for comparison with prior work and related literature.

 Both metrics are clipped to 100% at the utterance level.
 Scores are computed using two references (with/without disfluencies) and the lower error is selected per utterance.